-I serve the slow cooker coconut curry with cauliflower rice, often flavoured with coconut and spices.
+There are so many delicious keto side dishes but the best has to be cauliflower rice, often flavoured with coconut and spices.
 If you want to be super organised in the morning, shred/grate the cauliflower in the morning and leave it in the saucepan ready to go.

 When you get home, pour some coconut cream into the cauliflower pan, and begin to cook on medium heat.
 Your vegetable rice will be ready in less than 10 minutes!

 Just before serving your homemade curry, stir some of your favourite leafy greens such as chopped spinach, sliced silverbeet, Swiss chard or kale to add even more nutrition and colour.
 Add the greens 3-5 minutes before serving and cook for only 1-2 minutes.
 They will be wilted, but remain their vibrant green colour.

 Sprinkle some desiccated coconut or a spoon of coconut cream to garnish individual serving dishes.

 - Keto curry beef bowl (ground beef curry)

 - Low-carb lamb curry with spinach (Saag gosht)